jlpteaching/ECS201A/hw1/hw1.rst

 This file will contain your observations and conclusions from the experiment.
 It should contain answers to the following questions:

 #.
+What metric should you use to compare the performance between different system configurations?
+Why?
+#.
 Which CPU model is more sensitive to changing the CPU frequency?
 Why do you think so?
 #.
 Is the sieve application more sensitive to the CPU model or the CPU frequency?
 Why?
 #.
 Which CPU model is more sensitive to the memory technology?
 Why?
 #.
 Is the sieve application more sensitive to the CPU model, the memory technology, or CPU frequency?
 Why?
 #.
 If you were to use a different application, do you think your conclusions would change?
 Why?

+Extra Credit (not required)
+"""""""""""""""""""""""""""

+Complete the following for extra credit.
+This involves digging into gem5 on your own some.
+There is (currently) no simple tutorial to walk through to accomplish this (thus it's extra).

+gem5 has support for annotating your binary with special "region of interest" (ROI) magic instructions.
+See gem5/util/m5 and gem5/include/gem5 for more information.
+Annotate your binary with ROI instructions and re-run the comparison between the MinorCPU at 1 GHz and 2 GHz.

+Do you see a different result than before?
+If so, why?
+Which result is more "correct" (i.e., if someone asked you which system you should use, which methodology gives you a more reliable answer)?

 .. _submission: